Cloud-Architect-Emma/Cloud-Architect-Emma/README.md

 📧 Email: [emmanuela_prince@yahoo.com](mailto:emmanuela_prince@yahoo.com)
 🔗 LinkedIn: [cloud-architect-emma](https://www.linkedin.com/in/cloud-architect-emma)

 ---

-⭐️Feel free to explore my repositories or connect with me on LinkedIn.
+⭐️Feel free to explore my repositories, connect on LinkedIn, or reach out for collaborations or opportunities in AWS or data architecture.